 About our research. . .

-CSRC is involved in national and international assessment programs—the International Geosphere-Biosphere Programme (IGBP), the Intergovernmental Panel on Climate Change (IPCC), the National Assessment, the Millennium Assessment, GLOBE, Forest Watch, the Global Water System Project (GWSP).
+ESRC is involved in national and international assessment programs—the International Geosphere-Biosphere Programme (IGBP), the Intergovernmental Panel on Climate Change (IPCC), the National Assessment, the Millennium Assessment, GLOBE, Forest Watch, the Global Water System Project (GWSP).

 Our teaching and research programs cross the boundaries of traditional scientific disciplines, offering a broader approach to global and regional environmental change.